lauriewaller/Team-Week-Project-Jeopardy-Simulator/README.md

 ## Set up / Installation requirements
 * Open the terminal in your machine
 * Navigate to the directory where you would like to save this project
-* Clone the project with $ git clone LINK TO GITHUB
+* Clone the project with $ git clone LINK TO GITHUB REPO
 * Recreate this project's environment with $ `npm install`
 * Create a file to store variables you want to keep secret $ touch .env
 * Create production environment with terminal command $ `npm run build`